Sagarika Ghose: Published works

 In her 2018 non-fiction book, Why I Am A Liberal: A Manifesto For Indians Who Believe in Individual Freedom, Ghose describes herself as a liberal who believes in rule of law, limited government, robust institutions and individual liberty.
 Ghose propounds the thesis that although the republic of India was founded as a liberal democracy in 1947, subsequent Indian governments throughout the post-Independence period have sought to attack individual liberty and vastly increase the powers of the government, or the powers of what she calls the Indian 'Big State'.

 Personal life

 She is the daughter of Bhaskar Ghose, formerly of the Indian Administrative Service 1960 batch, erstwhile Director General of Doordarshan, the Indian public television network.
 Her two aunts include Arundhati Ghose, former ambassador and diplomat and Ruma Pal, former justice of the Supreme Court of India.
 She is married to journalist and news anchor Rajdeep Sardesai, the son of former Indian test cricketer Dilip Sardesai.
-Rajdeep and Sagarika have two children, son Ishan, and daughter Tarini.
+Rajdeep and Sagarika have two children, son Dr. Ishan Sardesai and daughter Tarini Sardesai, advocate.
+Ghose’s maternal great- grandfather was Dr K.S Ray, scion of the Teota zamindari family, who was one of Bengal’s renowned doctors and thoracic surgery pioneer, one of the founders of the Indian Medical Association and founder of the TB Hospital in Jadavpur, Kolkata.

+Political career

+Sagarika Ghose joined the Trinamool Congress Party on 11 February 2024, and was elected as the party's candidate to the Rajya Sabha in 2024.